bag-man/nodeup/README.md

 It is far from finished so don't be too critical!

 ##TODO
 * Clear interval for client when submitting new domain, we get the same problem we had before!
+See server.js:33

+* Set focus to domain input

 * Validate URL input (At the moment I add http:// on the server side.
 Plus we should strip out just the domain and use that.)